icebreakerone/open-energy-technical-docs/docs/ops_guidelines/introduction.rst

 Open Energy aims to serve all actors in the energy sector, and appropriate parts of allied sectors, who are looking to share data, access data, or both.
 Membership is open to a wide range of organisations - from large corporations through to charities, researchers, or community groups.
-Both Open and Shared data can flow within the Open Energy ecosystem.
+Both :term:`Open <Open Data`: and :term:`Shared data` can flow within the Open Energy ecosystem.

 How is Open Energy Structured?
 ##############################